-Plans are underway to extend public access WiFi to village halls and community buildings across Cambridgeshire to help people get online and make it easier to access public services.
+Connecting Cambridgeshire is expanding free public access Wifi services to help people get online and make it easier to access public services.

 The Connecting Cambridgeshire digital connectivity programme has secured partnership funding, which can be used to provide a number of free WiFi packages including installation and subscription fees through the existing CambWifi network.

 We are in the process of transitioning to a new supplier and are awaiting detailed costings, which will allow us to identify how many venues we are able to fund within the budget.
 Once the planning has been completed, we will notify all respondents to the survey, and inform those that have been successful of the next steps.